PaperStrange/TourGuideAI/docs/project_lifecycle/code_and_project_structure_refactors/records/project.refactors.md

 Addressed multiple security and build issues identified by automated scans and manual review.
 Implemented dependency overrides, improved file system safety, prevented prototype pollution, and ensured CI stability.

 ### Issues Addressed
 - **Dependabot nth-check/react-scripts**: Documented the unfixable vulnerability due to upstream lock.
 Added monitoring note in package.json.
+Now using patch-package to track local awareness and maintain a patch for audit purposes.
 - **PostCSS Vulnerability**: Forced postcss to ^8.4.31 using npm overrides in package.json.
 - **File System Race Condition**: Refactored scripts and vaultService to use atomic file operations and try-catch, avoiding TOCTOU vulnerabilities.
 - **User-Controlled Bypass of Security Check**: Audited permission checks to ensure only server-validated user context is used; no direct user input in permission logic.